-The color scheme between these two is nearly identical, strongly featuring a rich red, white, and gold
+The color scheme between these two figures is nearly identical, strongly featuring rich red, white, and gold hues.

 Looking at both designs, it becomes evident that the ship was made in the likeness of King Daphnes.
 The colors of red, white, and gold are found upon the raiment of both beings; the hull of the ship echoes the robe of the king, the white rail and paint echo the king’s collar, and the golden horns symbolize the crown.
 Both also sport the same white facial hair.
 The nose of the King of Red Lions is also similar in appearance to the belt buckle worn by Hyrule’s monarch.

 It is common opinion that the King of Red Lions is, in fact, a lion himself.
 However, upon closer inspection, it clearly differs from a lion in many important ways.
 What lion has such features — huge, protruding lower fangs, golden scales, and two massive horns?
 If this vessel takes its shape from something, that something is likely a dragon.
-Like Valoo (who is not entirely dissimilar in coloration or appearance), it is a dragon of the East, like those derived from Chinese culture.
-Serpentine in appearance, imbued with features highly evocative of Oriental dragons — horns, facial hair, huge fangs, and bristly eyebrows, the origins of this ship begin to show themselves.
-The characteristics of the figurehead and prow are near-perfect reflections of these Eastern creatures.
+Like Valoo (who is not entirely dissimilar in coloration or appearance), it is an eastern dragon, like those derived from Chinese culture.
+Given the serpentine appearance of its prow, and in conjunction with the horns, facial hair, huge fangs, and bristly eyebrows of the face, the origins of this ship begin to show themselves.
+The characteristics of the figurehead and prow are near-perfect reflections of these mystical Eastern creatures.
 As dragons were representations of the imperial family in China, it makes complete sense that such a symbol should be given to the royal house of Hyrule.
-Regardless of misnomers, however, the King of Red Lions plays a pivotal part in directing the events of Wind Waker; but, for all his importance, nearly nothing is known of him.
+Regardless of misnomers, however, the King of Red Lions plays a pivotal part in directing the events of The Wind Waker; but, for all his importance, nearly nothing is known of him.